 - Once you select your database, you will see a list of tables on the left-hand side in your WordPress database.
-Click on the browse link next to WordPress users table.
+Click on the Browse link next to the WordPress users table.

 - You will now see the list of entries in your users’ table.
 The number of rows varies on how many users are registered on your WordPress site, then search your admin username.